-Arcata's agricultural lands include ~~farmed-diked former~~ ~~tidelands~~ ~~wetlands~~ ~~Most of the farmed wetland areas~~ ~~around Humboldt Bay are former tidelands~~, once owned by the State, which private parties acquired ~~from the State~~ under the California Swamp and Overflowed Lands Act.
-These lands, ~~now used~~ ~~primarily for grazing~~, were diked/reclaimed around the turn of the century.
+Arcata's agricultural lands include ~~farmed-diked former tidelands~~ ~~wetlands~~ ~~Most of the farmed wetland areas around Humboldt Bay are former tidelands~~, once owned by the State, ~~that which~~ private parties acquired ~~from the State~~ under the California Swamp and Overflowed Lands Act.
+These lands, now used primarily for grazing, were diked and drained ~~(reclaimed)~~ for agricultural use between about 1890 and 1910~~. around the turn of the century.~~

-These areas are below ten feet in elevation, have relatively impermeable soils, and retain run-off for long periods of time. ~~While the State conveyed the fee title interest in these former~~ ~~tidelands, they are still subject to an easement under the Public Trust Doctrine, for the benefit~~ ~~and enjoyment of the people of this state.
-Much of this Public Trust land bordering Arcata Bay~~ ~~can provide important wildlife habitat and recreational opportunities.~~
+These diked former tidelands areas are below ten feet in elevation, have relatively impermeable soils, and retain run-off for long periods of time. ~~While the State conveyed the fee title interest in these former tidelands, they are still subject to an easement under the Public Trust Doctrine, for the benefit and enjoyment of the people of this state.
+Much of this Public Trust land bordering Arcata Bay can provide important wildlife habitat and recreational opportunities.~~

-These ~~farmed wetlands~~diked former tidelands are no longer salt and brackish wetlands, but now function as freshwater wetlands, with meandering year-round creek and slough channels.
+These farmed wetlands areas are no longer salt ~~or and~~ brackish wetlands, but now function as freshwater wetlands, with meandering year-round creek and slough channels.
 Arcata's diked former tideland areas typically include the less productive types of Loleta and Bayside soils and are generally used for pasture.